- Home

 Conservation strategy

 The Open Bay Islands gecko is regarded as 'Threatened - Nationally Endangered' due to both its restricted distribution, and small population.
-This species is exposed to predation from Weka (introduced in the early 1900s) on Taumaka island, and along with the co-occurring Taumaka skink (Oligosoma taumakae) would benefit from the removal or control of Weka.
+This species is exposed to predation from Weka (introduced in the early 1900s) on Taumaka island, and along with the co-occurring Taumaka skink (Oligosoma taumakae) would benefit from the removal or control of them.

 References